 Why you should use the bangs passing through the Center are:

-- In a system with two mirrors the entire optical design based on radii of the Center, both the primary and the secondary, so keep an eye on the middle part ( which is the one closest to the source sphere ) without modifying it too, working on the rest of the mirror, need to stay within the limits of its tolerance of the schema, an amendment alters substantially over ROC secondary central project parameters, at the risk of being a subordinate not optimized for project scheme.
+- In a system with two mirrors l & #8217; entire optical design based on radii of the Center, both the primary and the secondary, then hold d & #8217; eye the middle part ( which is the one closest to the source sphere ) without modifying it too, working on the rest of the mirror, need to stay within the limits of its tolerance of the schema, an amendment alters substantially over ROC secondary central project parameters, at the risk of being a subordinate not optimized for project scheme.